 Specific Standard Description Page No.

-Disclosures Page No.

-LA6 safety programs.
+-Disclosures safety programs.
+Tage No.

+LA6 Rates of injury, occupational diseases, lost days, and absenteeism, and number of work-related fatalities by region and gender.
 68-69

-LAO Rates of injury, occupational diseases, lost days, and absenteeism, and number of work-related fatalities by region and gender.
-06-09

 LA7 Workers with high incidence or high risk of diseases related to their occupation 70

 LA8 Health and safety topics covered in formal agreements with trade unions.
 65-68

-Training and Education
+Training and

 DMA Disclosure on Management Approach 63-64

-LA9 $Average\ hours\ of\ training\ per\ year\ per\ employee\ by\ gender\ and\ by\ employee\ category.$ 63-64
+LA9 Average hours of training per year per employee by gender and by employee category.
+63-64

-LA10 Programs for skills management and lifelong learning that support the continued and lifelong learning that support the continued lifelong learning that support lifelong learning lifelong lifelon 63-64
+LA10 Programs for skills management and lifelong learning that support the continued 63-64

 employability of employees and assist them in managing career endings.

 LA11 Percentage of employees receiving regular performance and career development reviews by gender and employment category 63-64

 Equal Remu neration for Women and Men

 DMA Disclosure on Management Approach 55

 LA13 Ratio of basic salary of men to women by employee category, by significant locations of operation 57

 Human Righ ts

 Investment

 DMA Disclosure on Management Approach 14-15

 HR1 Percentage and total number of significant investment agreements and contracts that include human rights clauses or that have undergone human rights screening.
 14-15

 HR2 Total hours of employee training on policies and procedures concerning aspects of human rights that are relevant to operations, including the percentage of employees trained.
 14-15

 Non-discrim ination

 DMA Disclosure on Management Approach 15

 HR3 Total number of incidents of discrimination and corrective actions taken.
 15

 Freedom of A Association and Collective Bargaining

 DMA Disclosure on Management Approach 15

 HR4 Operations and significant suppliers identified in which the right to exercise freedom of association and collective bargaining may be at significant risk, and actions taken to support these rights.

 Child Labou r

 DMA Disclosure on Management Approach 15

 HR5 Operations and significant suppliers identified as having significant risk for incidents of child labour, and measures taken to contribute to the elimination of child labour.
 15

-Forced and C Forced and Compulsory labour
+Forced and C Compulsory labour

 DMA Disclosure on Management Approach 16

 HR6 Operations and significant suppliers identified as having significant risk for incidents of forcedor compulsory labour, and measures to contribute to the elimination of all forms of forced or compulsory labour.
 15